 The climatic requirement and growth characteristics of the cucumber plant combine to make it an ideal candidate for hoop house production.
 Its requirement for a warm growing environment and propensity for vertical growth complement the strengths of the hoop house growing system, namely, the ability to generate early season warmth and accommodate tall-growing plants.

-In an effort to determine the profitability of a hoop housegrown cucumber crop, we conducted a study during the spring at the Noble Foundation Horticulture Center in Ardmore.
+In an effort to determine the profitability of a hoop housegrown cucumber crop, we conducted a study during the spring at the Noble Research Institute Horticulture Center in Ardmore.
 In early March, 128 15-gallon containers with a mix of loam soil and compost were moved into a 20-by-68-foot hoop house and arranged in four rows.
 Containers were spaced on 2-foot centers within rows and 5-foot centers between rows.
 Preplant fertilizer was applied according to test results and incorporated into the soil.
 Each container was covered with clear plastic trash can liners to increase soil temperature.